See latest updates on Pitt's response to the COVID-19 outbreak.

 - City police and UPMC hospitals in the Oakland area

-- Offices of Student Life and Residence Life, Student Health Service, University Counseling Center, Title IX Office, deans of students, and other applicable University officials who have significant responsibility for campus life and activities
+- Offices of Student Life and Residence Life, Student Health Service, University Counseling Center, the Office of Civil Rights and Title IX, deans of students, and other applicable University officials who have significant responsibility for campus life and activities

 Q Do any reports show Pitt’s crime statistics over a longer period?

 A Yes.
 In compliance with Chapter 3 of the Pennsylvania Uniform Crime Reporting Act and the federal Jeanne Clery Act, the Pitt Police generate a three-year statistical report, which is included in this publication.
-This report is distributed to all current students, staff, and faculty, while prospective students and employees are notified of its existence and afforded an opportunity to request and receive a copy.
+This report is distributed to all current students, staff, and faculty, while prospective students and employees are notified of its existence, where to find the report online and afforded an opportunity to request and receive a copy.

 Megan's Law Information and Criminal Records